alphio/grunt-mswebdeploy-package/README.md

-# grunt-msdeploy
+# grunt-mswebdeploy

-> Create Microsoft(TM) web deploy packages with grunt
+> Create Microsoft(TM) Web Deploy Packages With Grunt on Any Platform

+## Introduction
+grunt-mswebdeploy allows you to bundle you site file into a Microsoft(TM) compatible web deploy file that can be used to publish to IIS.
+It is useful for creating build for JavaScript \ HTML project that are built and publish with Visual Studio Online of TFS.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`